Atria | 2020

 Now we’ve got a water infrastructure engineer, a fired coast guard junkie and the environmental protection lady.
 It’s a PARTY.

 The set-up of the novel took for-fucking-ever to get through.
-Scott Carson – pseudonym of Michael Koryta – goes hog-wild on sharing all the details he clearly researched about building dams, tunnels, water infrastructure (I never want to type that word again) and geography that, pardon the pun, I didn’t really give a damn.
+Scott Carson – pseudonym of Michael Koryta – goes hog-wild on sharing all the details about building dams, tunnels, water infrastructure (I never want to type that word again) and geography that, pardon the pun, I didn’t really give a damn.
 It was too much.
 The pacing of this novel is totally fucking submerged (the puns just keep coming) because of the abundance of details that were not necessary for a thriller.
 Maybe an engineering textbook?
 I am not here to learn about building a dam, I’m here for the fucking ghosts.

 This had a lot of potential in the mystery and horror department based on the synopsis, but it was so boring that I considered DNFing it multiple times.